- Code PHYS6032

 New materials enable new technologies and many practicing physicists in academia and industry work in this fundamental area of physics.
 This course aims to establish fundamental concepts in condensed matter physics, and applies the physics you have learned previously (in particular quantum mechanics, classical mechanics, electromagnetism and statistical mechanics) to these real-world materials.
 The structure and properties of solids including thermal and electrical properties are described in lectures.
 The electron theory of solids is developed and applied to explain the physical properties of metals, semiconductors, dielectrics and superconductors.

-Students will practice solving theoretical problems in condensed matter physics in tutorials and further develop their understanding of the topics by completing the assignments and a major project in a topic related to condensed matter physics.
+Students will practice solving theoretical problems in condensed matter physics in tutorials and further develop their understanding of the topics by completing the assignments and a focus essay and presentation in a topic related to condensed matter physics.

 This course is co-taught with undergraduate students but assessed separately.